jhumelsine/jhumelsine.github.io/_posts/2024-06-23-unt-test-elements.md

 Test frameworks manage the testing environment.
 We’re still responsible for writing the tests, which are usually methods within a test class.
 Each test is a method, which is identified as a test via framework annotations, such as `@Test`.
 There are often annotations for other test related elements, such as those for common set-up and clean-up methods.

 Test frameworks allow us to run the tests with the press of a button in our IDEs.
-They will execute all tests in scope, whether one test or all, and indicate which passed and which failed.
-Frameworks allow the entire test suite for the project to be executed in each CI/CD pipeline build.
+They will execute all tests in scope, whether one test or all and indicate which passed and which failed.
+Frameworks execute the entire test suite for the project in each CI/CD pipeline build.

 # Test Elements
 Each test focuses upon a specific SUT.
 The SUT may be limited to an object or set of cohesive objects.
 Each test confirms one aspect of a method/function in the SUT.
 Multiple tests are often required to confirm the entire SUT.

 Ideally, we’d like to treat the SUT as a black box.
 The test should not know SUT implementation details.
 The test should not know the number of objects in the SUT.
 The test should only know the public method/function, i.e., the API, being invoked and the expected behavior.
 We should be able to [refactor](https://en.wikipedia.org/wiki/Code_refactoring) the SUT implementation without causing any unit tests to fail.

 Automated tests for the SUT typically consist of three (sometimes four) parts.
-I will use generic names here.
+I will use generic terms here.
 However, the first three parts are often called [__Arrange/Act/Assert__](https://wiki.c2.com/?ArrangeActAssert) or [__Given/When/Then__](https://en.wikipedia.org/wiki/Given-When-Then).
 I’ll present these practices in greater detail in further blogs with additional context as to how they apply to a test strategy.

 ## Set Up – I.e., Arrange/Given
 We want to test the SUT in [isolation](https://jhumelsine.github.io/2024/06/14/unit-test-attributes.html#isolated) from the rest of the codebase without the SUT knowing that it’s been isolated.
-Isolation focuses and limits the scope of the test.
+Isolation focuses and limits the scope of SUT being tested.
+It also limits the complexity of the test.
 When the test fails, debugging tends to be easier, since the failure often resides within the bounds of the isolated SUT.

 But code rarely exists in isolation.
 Most code has dependencies on other elements including other components of the product, databases, file systems, internet, clocks, etc.

 To isolate the SUT from its dependencies, we override these dependencies with [Test Doubles](https://en.wikipedia.org/wiki/Test_double).
 I’ll provide more details about Test Doubles in the next blog.
 For now, a Test Double emulates dependency behavior with the SUT being none to the wiser.
 Test Doubles tend to be small snippets of code that emulate a specific dependency behavior that’s only needed within the context of each test.

 We replace production dependencies with Test Doubles mostly because Test Doubles tend to be easier to configure and execute faster in the test than the production dependencies.
-We also have complete control over dependency behaviors via Test Doubles, which can also be challenging with production dependencies.
+We also have complete control over dependency behaviors via Test Doubles.
+It may be very difficult to force behavior in a production dependency.
+For example, how challenging would it be force a production dependency to throw a specific exception, such as `OutOfMemoryError`, consistently on demand?

 A test only needs Test Doubles if the flow of execution through the SUT interacts with the dependency.
 Different tests may have different Test Doubles emulating different behaviors depending upon the test.
 For tests that do not reference dependencies, Test Doubles are not needed.